my-little-bear/Azure-Paths/az-204/Exam Alert 3.md

 **Scenario 4:**

 William is creating an app using AAD for authentication.
 He wants to allow users from his company's directory to login.
-He wants to retrieve group membership for groups assigned to this app.
+He wants to retrieve group membership for groups assigned tthis app.
 How should William configure his app manifest for these requirements?

 Solution: Update groupMembershipClaims in the app manifest to have "Application Group"